 - as a BI standalone installation (i.e. installed from an Oracle Business Intelligence standalone CD with no associated OracleAS infrastructure) - as a BI associated installation (i.e. installed from an Oracle Business Intelligence standalone CD and associated with an OracleAS infrastructure)

-You can associate a Discoverer instance with an existing OracleAS Infrastructure, either during install or post-install.
+You can associate a Discoverer instance with an existing OracleAS Infrastructure during the post-install process.

 A BI standalone installation contains the following components: